gluster/anthill/docs/Developers/Editing_the_documentation.md

 - File names become the entries in the sidebar.
 Case is preserved, and underscores become spaces.
 - Each page has its outline displayed when selected.
+- Don't repeat the document "title" aka file name at the top of the document (as seems to be common practice), otherwise there will be redundant headers in the sidebar.
 - Links within the documentation should be relative links to the `*.md` source file.
 The documentation builder will make it point to the correct place.